ofhippo/fogdash/README.md

 # Up and Running

 Copy the `config-example.json` to `config.json`.
 You'll need a token.
 See [the FogBugz documentation](http://fogbugz.stackexchange.com/fogbugz-xml-api) for details on how to retrieve it.

-The team is the FogBugz project (`ixFixFor` in FB API speak).
+The `team` property is the FogBugz project id (`ixFixFor` in FB API speak).

 # License